evanarlian/kaggle-aimo2/README.md

 * test time scaling with budget forcing paper.
 Literally just force add "Wait" in the sentence.
 * Pay attention to entropy, how can i leverage entropy information

-# Quick TODOS
-* just submit once on kaggle to get the feel.
-IMPORTANT! 🔥
-* just sleep and return 0 to test the timing.
-IMPORTANT! 🔥

 # make it fast
-* NOOO, the inference gateway is **forcing us to solve each question one by one**?? we cant leverage batching lol.
-Maybe we can use some crazy tricks like reference mutation, so that we can execute in parallel?
-If we cant cheat this system, we need to do 1 shot (or small shot) to stay under time limit (6min per Q).
-* OR we can skip hard questions but the question comes randomly. i thought checking for hard questions can be done using thinking length, but that means we have to do the thinking first (wastes time), classic chicken and egg.
 * vllm server and client approach can be used to squeeze gpu utilization (this will be super useful for ToRA TIR loop since each batch requires different treatment based on TIR result).
 * vllm caching can be exploited if we ended up using RAT, because the reasoning is the same.
 * fast python executor, benchmark the library loading speed. sympy.
 Deepseek says we can leverage exec() for warm interpreter